cosmos/sdk-tutorials/academy/2-cosmos-concepts/11-testing.md

 <HighlightBox type="info">

-A minimal-viable application contains your module and all its dependencies, as well as their dependencies, but nothing more.
+A minimum-viable application contains your module and all its dependencies, as well as their dependencies, but nothing more.

 </HighlightBox>